Coronavirus facts and figures

 How many people are currently in hospital with confirmed or suspected Covid-19 in your area?

-The number of people in hospital with coronavirus in regions across the country compared to the same day the previous week.
+The number of people in critical care with coronavirus compared to the same day the previous week.